Nichols: Why Five Minutes with Johnny Majors Were Worth a Lifetime of Memories

 And that was that.

-We exchanged a few more pleasantries, and I posed with Coach Majors for the picture you can find at the top of this piece.
+We exchanged a few more pleasantries, and I posed with Coach Majors for a picture.

 But that’s how Majors was.